The Anti-Aging Vitamin?

 Us Boomers are fighting wrinkles and vitamin C depletion is the last thing we need.
 Wrinkles occur when there is too little collagen support for the skin, so it begins to sag.

-For tons more good stuff on beating wrinkles, in fact beating aging and living “forever young”, get my comprehensive guide: Get Healthy For Your Next 100 Years!
+For tons more good stuff on beating wrinkles, in fact beating aging and living “forever young”, get my comprehensive guide: How to Live Beyond 100 Years!

 For Those Of You Who Think Vaccines Don’t Work